Supporting Sustainable Fisheries and the Health of Our Oceans

 The immense global demand for seafood, combined with advancements in fishing technology, has led to the widespread depletion of fish and shellfish populations around the world.

 It’s estimated that fishers remove a staggering 77 billion kilograms of wildlife from the world’s oceans each year.
-This is an unsustainable rate of extraction that has scientists gravely concerned the world’s fisheries may soon face collapse.
+This is an unsustainable rate of extraction that has scientists gravely concerned that the world’s fisheries may soon face collapse.

 Trawlers, gillnets and longlines indiscriminately capture a wide range of species, including those that are endangered and threatened.
 Meanwhile, bycatch results in the decline of huge numbers of non-target species.